brexhq/prompt-engineering/README.md

 ## What is a prompt?

-A prompt, sometimes referred to as context, is the text that you give to a model before it begins generating output.
+A prompt, sometimes referred to as context, is the text provided to a model before it begins generating output.
 It guides the model to explore a particular area of what it has learned so that the output is relevant to your goals.
 As an analogy, if you think of the language model as a source code